Herbert Hoover Jr.: Aviation radio, 1928–1930

 In 1928, Herbert Jr was hired by Western Air Express to set up its communications system.
 Over the next year and a half, he set up a network of stations across the Western U.S. capable of guiding radio-equipped aircraft along 15,000 miles of airways.
 As communications chief of Western Air Express, he soon was managing a staff of 75 engineers and overseeing the purchase of over $200,000 of radio equipment.
 In June 1930, he was promoted to chief engineer of Western Air Express.
 During his time with Western Air Express, he was mainly located at Alhambra, California, but also made frequent trips to the airline's headquarters in Los Angeles.
 In 1929, Western Air Express, Boeing and American Airways formed a non-profit corporation, Aeronautical Radio Inc. to serve as the airline industry's single licensee and coordinator of radio communication outside of the government.
-(Pan American World Airways and Curtiss-Wright also agreed to participate.)
+Pan Am and Curtiss-Wright also agreed to participate.)
 Hoover was selected as the first president of Aeronautical Radio Inc., a selection that led to Time magazine putting Hoover on its July 14, 1930 cover.